easybuilders/easybuild-tutorial/docs/practical_information/README.md

 that you can use to follow the hands-on exercises in a controlled environment.

-This container image includes a small software stack that was installed using EasyBuild, which will come in useful for some of the exercises.
+This container image includes a small software stack that was installed using EasyBuild, which will come in useful for the exercises.

 The container is available through the [`easybuilders/tutorial` repository on Docker Hub](https://hub.docker.com/r/easybuilders/tutorial), and can be used with both Docker and Singularity.

+Make sure you use the container image tagged with "`isc20`".

+!!!
+Note
+    **The command you should use to run the container can be copy-pasted below.**

 #### Requirements for using the container images